hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 ## Game Information
 - "Difficulty": The difficulty yor are playing on
 - "Shottype": The character/team you are using
-- "Misses": The number of times you lose a life
+- "Miss": The number of times you lose a life
-- "Bombs": The number of times you use a bomb
+- "Bomb": The number of times you use a bomb

 ### Extra Box (under the Misses/Bombs box)
 A group of one or more boxes for displaying certain information of a specific game.